• Skip to primary navigation

 Slicing The Meat

-Choose a lean cut of beef, I used beef eye of round when making this jerky.
-You can find a complete list of the best cuts of meat to make beef jerky with by clicking here!
+Choose a lean cut of beef, I used beef eye of round when making this teriyaki jerky.
+You can find a complete list of the best cuts of meat to make beef jerky with here!

-The first step of slicing meat for jerky is to trim the cut of meat of all visible fat.
-You can see the white fat in the picture below, just trim that off BEFORE you start slicing the meat.
-Fat spoils faster than meat, so the more you get off now, the longer your jerky will be shelf stable.
+Step 1 - The first step of slicing meat for jerky is to trim the meat of all visible fat.
+You can see the white fat in the picture below.
+Fat spoils fast, so get rid of it.

 Eye of Round Roast on cutting board